 10:45 Construction/Special Projects: This can include anything from renovating old enclosures to helping construct new ones.
-Projects don't stop there as they may include preparing special arrangements for incoming animals, working on community engagement projects or even observing.
+Projects don't stop there as they may include preparing special arrangements for incoming animals, working on community engagement projects ,or even observing behavior.

-12:00 Lunch: Take a well deserved break where you'll get to have your hot meal delivered and waiting in the living area and .maybe take a short nap in the hammock by your bungalow.
+12:00 Lunch: Take a well deserved break where you'll enjoy your hot meal lunch and maybe take a short nap in the hammock by your bungalow.